 Location of Board and Committee Meetings

-Pre-pandemic, meetings were held at various DAERA locations across Northern Ireland, reflecting the diversity of our remit.
+Face-to-face meetings have been reinstated post-pandemic.
+Meetings are held at various DAERA locations across Northern Ireland, reflecting the diversity of our remit.

 Frequency and timing of board/committee meetings